 Dear Sore mouth,

 Ouch!
 Mouth sores can be a real pain in the… mouth.
 What you describe does sound similar to canker sores — acute, painful ulcers in the mouth that occur singly or in groups — however, the only way to know for sure is to visit a health care provider.
-It is also possible that you are having a reaction to a medication or allergen, sensitivity or burns from hot or cold food or beverages, an infection, or a reaction related to tobacco use.
+It's also possible that you are having a reaction to a medication or allergen, sensitivity or burns from hot or cold food or beverages, or an infection.
 Some people are also sensitive to sodium-laurel sulfate — an ingredient common to toothpaste that can produce sores.

-In the meantime, home remedies for sores include rinsing the mouth out with salt water or applying milk of magnesia or diluted hydrogen peroxide (50/50 mixture with water) directly to the sore.
-For temporary pain relief, a benzocaine-containing ointment or liquid (available at drugstores) can be applied to the sore.
+In the meantime, home remedies for sores include rinsing the mouth out with salt water or applying milk of magnesia or a paste made from baking soda and water directly to the sore.
+For temporary pain relief, an over-the-counter benzocaine-containing ointment or liquid can be applied to the sore.
 As with many aches and pains, swallowing an aspirin or ibuprofen tablet may also help dull any stinging or irritation.
 Finally, you may find your meals less aggravating if you avoid spicy, salty, or acidic foods.

 If your sores last for longer than a week or if you have other symptoms of illness along with the sores, a visit to a health care provider would be in order.
-Columbia students can call x4-2284 or go online to Open Communicator to make an appointment.
 Here's hoping you find a solution and enjoy future meals!